Srednogorie/main_fastapi/README.md

         }
     ]
 }
 5. run "docker compose up development" then start the vscode launch configuration.
 The project is now available through https at port 8000

+AWS Lambda Deploy
+1. In workflows deploy_lambda_application.yml update applicationName.
+Use hyphens i.e "application-name".
+This will be used to prefix the ECR and Lambda clusters also for a name of the ECR repository.
+2. In deploy/parameters.json update ApplicationName parameter, keep it consistent with the action, it is used for repository name in repository.yml and for Lambda function name, Lambda image url and for the Lambda executor Role name in lambda.yml